Ho Chi Minh City

 Saigon Central Post Office

-Located right next to the Notre Dame Cathedral, the Central Post Office, built in the late 19th century, is another attraction that is worth a visit.
-This is probably the grandest post office in the whole of Southeast Asia and is still functioning as a post office besides being a top tourist attraction that gives people a glimpse of the city’s history.
-In the times of email and mobile phones, your beloved ones may be deeply touched by handwritten postcards sent from this post office.
-Thus, don’t forget to send your family and friends some beautiful postcards from the Central Post Office if you happen to be here.
+Located next to the Notre Dame Cathedral, the Central Post Office, built in the late 19th century, is another must-visit attraction.
+Probably the grandest post office in Southeast Asia, it continues to function as a post office while serving as a top tourist spot depicting the city’s history.
+In this digital age of email and mobile phones, sending handwritten postcards from this post office might delight your loved ones.
+So, be sure to send some beautiful postcards to family and friends while you’re here.

 The War Remnants Museum